ycpcs/cs481-fall2019-RT/syllabus.md

 Your team's grade will be determined as a weighted average of the grades on the 7 assignments, as follows:

 -   Assignment 1 - Team Project Proposal - **5%**
--   Assignment 2 - Daily Progress Journals, Bi-Weekly Status Reports and Demonstrations - **20%**
+-   Assignment 2 - Weekly Progress Journals, Status Reports, Demonstrations - **20%**
 -   Assignment 3 - Requirements - **10%**
 -   Assignment 4 - Analysis and Design - **15%**
 -   Assignment 5 - Minimal Working System - **10%**
 -   Assignment 6 - 50% Working System - **10%**
 -   Assignment 7 - Final System, Report, and Presentation - **30%**

+NOTE: You will be presenting your work for each of these assignments in class on the Wednesday they are due.
+On the days that you do not have an assignment due, you will be presenting progress reports, as part of assignment 2.

 Grades will be assigned on a 100-point scale according to the following table: